Mike Rush

 Michael F. Rush is a Democratic member of the Massachusetts Senate, representing the Suffolk and Norfolk district.
-This includes Boston, ward 18, precincts 7 to 20, inclusive, 22 and 23, ward 19, precincts 10 to 13, inclusive, and ward 20, in the county of Suffolk; and Dedham, Norwood and Westwood, in the county of Norfolk.
+This includes Boston, ward 18, precincts 7 to 20, inclusive, 22 and 23, ward 19, precincts 10 to 13, inclusive, and ward 20, in the county of Suffolk; and Dedham, Norwood, Westwood, and Walpole in the county of Norfolk.

 He previously served in the Massachusetts House of Representatives, representing the 10th Suffolk District from 2002 to 2010.

 Background

 Prior to being elected to the state legislature, Rush was a history teacher at his alma mater, Catholic Memorial High School in West Roxbury.
 He also taught at the Newman School in Boston's Back Bay.

 Rush is a Commander in the United States Navy, where for the past thirteen years he has served in the Reserve component following his active duty training.
 He is currently assigned to NATO Deploy Charlie and was formally assigned to the Joint Central Command.
 Prior to serving as a commissioned officer, Rush traveled both home and abroad on peacetime construction projects as an enlisted sailor with Naval Mobile Construction Battalion 27, better known as the Seabees.